 And I said some words to her, I felt sorry, she was tired as well as sad, she was more sick of being sad than actually sick.
 But it was clear to me that I had to talk differently to her and she said, I suddenly started to make a digression from the topic, and she said, "How was the road?"
-She said, "Because these evils are ambushing most of the people," in the sense that they make the journey difficult.
+She said, "Because these evil people are ambushing most people," in the sense that they make the journey difficult.
 I said, "They have their own business and we have ours."
 She said, "Yes.
-But it is difficult for me because I also have the other sister, we only had one hasret brother and now it is closed," they were from the Deçan rreth, "And our gjinia is closed, to us there is nothing more tragic, you know it yourself what a daughter without a gjini means."
+But it is difficult for me because I also have the other sister, we only had one hasret24 brother and now it is finished ," they were from the rreth of Deçan, "And our gjini25 is finished, to us there is nothing more tragic, you know it yourself what a daughter without a gjini means."
 And I said, "Yes of course I know, that is why we are here, knowing that it is something hard, because if things were easy, then there would be no need for us to come."